-Scott Connelly and Chip Deaton, operators of Charleston Water Taxi and the first owners of what would become the 6,800-hour Yamaha F150s.
+Scott Connelly and Chip Deaton, the proprietors of Charleston Water Taxi, with the 8,700-hour Yamaha F150s.

 How many hours do you have on your Yamaha?
 Find us on Facebook® and share your story.